compliance-trestle/trestle-assemble-release/README.md

 The version of the trestle project is identified by the `version` key in each of the top level OSCAL models, e.g. `catalog.json`.
 Having different versions on different models will result in version conflict and action will fail.
 The version tag has to be semantic versioning, i.e. x.x.x (major.minor.patch), and the version bump is automatically triggered by commit messages, following Angular Commit convention here https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit .

+## Known Issues/ Work in Progress
+1. Version tags work only with models in the `dist` folder, creating a version mismatch between what's in `dist` folder and the individual models in the source directories - this requires manual update of version in the source directories at the moment - #FIXME.
+2. Workflow is hardcoded to assemble json files only.
+In near future, it should accept an configuration for desired file type and/or figure out file type from the source models.

 ## Usage
 Import this action into your workflow using `uses` key:
 ```